Definitions of whiteness in the United States: Finnish Americans

 The earliest Finnish immigrants to the US were colonists who were Swedes in the legal sense and perhaps spoke Swedish.
 They settled in the Swedish colony of New Sweden.
 One of the Founding Fathers of the United States, John Morton, who signed the Declaration of Independence, was Finnish.
 Franklin D. Roosevelt, the 32nd President of the United States, descended from one of the 17th-century Finnish colonists in New Sweden.
 More recent Finns were on several occasions "racially" discriminated against and not seen as white, but "Asian".
 The reasons for this were the arguments and theories about the Finns originally being of Mongolian instead of native European origin due to the Finnish language belonging to the Uralic and not the Indo-European language family.

 Minnesota, home to a strong mining industry at the turn of the 20th century, was the stage of several politically-motivated conflicts between laborers and anti-union leaders.
 In 1907, a group of between 10,000 and 16,000 immigrants – the majority of whom were Finnish – staged a large strike against Oliver Iron Mining Company.
 In response, the company began screening its immigrant-based workforce by their country of origin.
 Finns regularly comprised the most numerous and vocal groups of protestors, feeding into beliefs that the Finnish ethnic group was less capable of assimilating well into the American workforce.
 Oliver refused to hire more Finns.

 One year after the major strike, the company's superintendent stated: "Their people [the Finns] are good laborers but trouble breeders....
-They are a race that tries to take advantage of the companies at every opportunity and are not to be trusted."
+[T]hey are a race that tries to take advantage of the companies at every opportunity and are not to be trusted."